-Southern Aurora Wool Market Report – 18th April 2019
+Southern Aurora Wool Forward Market Report – 18th April 2019

 By Mike Avery

 The spot auction market closed for the Easter break still uncertain of direction.
 Having looked to find a base Tuesday with most qualities lifting, the majority eased into Wednesday on the vagaries of selection and a stronger AUD.